Mohamed al-Faki: Journalism and political activism

 Al-Faki published two novels and a political book, Challenges of Building the State of Sudan.

 Sudanese Revolution

-According to Radio Dabanga, al-Faki was active in the Unionist Association that was one of the founding coalitions that created the Forces of Freedom and Change (FFC) alliance, the major civilian coordination body during the Sudanese Revolution, in January 2019.
+According to Radio Dabanga, al-Faki was active in the Unionist Alliance that was one of the founding coalitions that created the Forces of Freedom and Change (FFC) alliance, the major civilian coordination body during the Sudanese Revolution, in January 2019.

 Sovereignty Council

 On 21 August 2019, al-Faki became one of the civilian members of the joint civilian–military transitionary head of state of Sudan called the Sovereignty Council of Sudan.